 The goal of the orientation period is to rapidly increase the anesthesia knowledge base of the residents.
 It also allows for the new residents to become familiar with not only the hospital, but all the services that anesthesia provides outside of the OR.

-The introductory series of weekly lectures provide CA-1 residents an overview of the field of anesthesiology.
+The introductory series of weekly lectures provide PGY2 residents an overview of the field of anesthesiology.
 The lectures cover material that is required by the American Board of Anesthesiology.
 July-August, the introductory lectures are 2-3x per week.
-After Labor Day, these lectures are once/week through the end of June.
+After Labor Day, these lectures are on Wednesdays through the end of June.

 These conferences are held once a week for CA-1's and once a week for CA-2's & 3's combined.
 The goal is to expose residents at all levels to not only clinical anesthesia scenarios, but also to topics outside the OR related to medicine.